Christmas Advent Calendar Assembly

-(Child 1 holds up picture of Advent Wreath with 4 Candles)
+(Child 1 holds up a picture of Advent Wreath with 4 Candles)

 Child 1: Advent comes from the Latin word ‘adventus’ meaning arrival – the arrival of Christmas through the birth of Christ.
 The wreath is a symbol of never-ending love, and the 4 candles represent the 4 Sundays before Christmas.

-(Child 2 holds up picture of a Christmas tree, covered in lights)
+(Child 2 holds up a picture of a Christmas tree, covered in lights)

 Child 2: The Christmas tree represents everlasting life.
 The needles point up to heaven and the lights are the stars of heaven.

-(Child 3 holds up picture of Christmas decorations)
+(Child 3 holds up a picture of Christmas decorations)

 Child 3: We put up Christmas decorations in our homes.

-(Child 4 holds up picture of Holly and Ivy)
+(Child 4 holds up a picture of Holly and Ivy)